faalamautomation/Dictionary-App-JS/README.md

 After the setup just open the Front.html in any browser and go to enjoy it.

-Thank you for your valuable time
+Thank you for your valuable time.

-I am looking forward to hear from you soon.